-Sophie Coryndon’s Honeycomb Marriage Mirror takes inspiration from grotto furniture.
+Sophie Coryndon’s Honeycomb Marriage Mirrors take inspiration from grotto furniture.
 From the 16th century onward, grottoes were constructed as fanciful retreats from reality.
-Throughout Europe, these fantasy structures were “adorned with interesting rock formations, fountains, seashells, and often, matching furniture.”
-The fashion continued through the Rococo period and into the 19th century.
+Throughout Europe, these fantasy structures were adorned with interesting rock formations, fountains, and seashells, continuing through the Rococo period and into the 19th century.
 The intricate scrollwork, with C and S-curved designs were based on the sea shells.

 This ‘fantasy structure’ explores Sophie Coryndon’s interest in bees, a topic she became captivated by after learning about the current global crisis facing the insects.
 In an effort to capture abandoned “ghost ship hives,” Coryndon employs the lost-wax method, an ancient and labor-intensive technique.
 Coryndon imagines the carved motifs and scrolls have been built over by bees, using the small spaces between the ornamentation to store honey.
 It imagines a collaboration where man makes the structure and nature creates the ‘grotto’ or the fantasy element.